Toward Generalizable Forgery Detection and Reasoning: RELATED WORK

 \subsection{Multi-Modal Large Language Models}

 Multi-modal large language models have emerged as a powerful tool for vision-language understanding.
-Instruction-following MLLMs like InstructBLIP \cite{dai2023instructblipgeneralpurposevisionlanguagemodels}, MiniGPT-4 \cite{chen2023minigptv2} and LLaVA \cite{liu2024visual,liu2023improvedllava,liu2024llavanext} introduce multi-modal adapters or projection layers on top of powerful LLMs (e.g., Vicuna \cite{chiang2023vicuna}, LLaMA \cite{touvron2023llama}).
-These models enable sophisticated visual reasoning and dialogue, supporting tasks such as image captioning, visual question answering, and visual reasoning.

 Recent advances in MLLMs reveal several trends across representative models such as Qwen-2.5-VL \cite{Qwen2.5-VL}, GLM-4V \cite{glm2024chatglm}, and InternVL \cite{chen2024internvl}.
 First, there is a clear emphasis on scalable visual encoders capable of preserving high-resolution spatial information, either through dynamic resolution handling or high-capacity vision transformers.
 Second, these models increasingly adopt enhanced cross-modal fusion mechanisms, replacing lightweight adapters with more expressive modules, such as MLP-based mergers, gated activation functions, or large-scale query-driven cross-attention, to better align visual and textual features.
 Besides, DeepSeek-VL2 \cite{wu2024deepseek} integrates a Mixture-of-Experts (MoE) language model for efficient and scalable multi-modal reasoning.
 It employs sparsely activated expert routing, activating only a subset of parameters during inference.

 With MLLMs' strengths in cross-modal alignment and text generation, they have shown growing potential in forgery detection through detecting semantic inconsistencies and explaining suspicious visual cues.